PKF O'Connor Davies Accountants and Advisors

 Is the Sun Setting?

-By Bhakti Shah, JD, CPA, Partner and Laura Rodriguez, JD, CPA, Supervisor
+By Bhakti Shah, JD, CPA, Partner and Laura Rodriguez, JD, Supervisor

 However, the inflated lifetime exemption amounts under the TCJA are only temporary and, unless Congress acts, the lifetime federal estate and gift-tax exemptions are slated to dramatically reduce, or sunset, to pre-TCJA levels beginning January 1, 2026.

-Although it is unlikely to have any drastic estate planning changes over the next four years given the election results, planning should continue as state laws can differ from federal and inflation and asset growth may lead taxpayers to have taxable estates at death.
+With President-elect Trump now slated to become the 47th President of the United States, and Republicans having majority control of both the Senate and the House, it is unlikely there will be any drastic estate planning changes over the next four years.
+However, planning should continue as state laws can differ from federal and inflation and asset growth may lead taxpayers to have taxable estates at death.

 While no one can predict the future — and it is anyone’s guess as to what will happen next — with 2026 right around the corner, here are some strategies to consider even if the sunset does not occur.